marioidival/awesome-ten-slides/README.md

 The concept of ten slides is similar to [The Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts), used to study of some concept, you need specify topic, write about it, give some examples until cover the concept.

+This project is inspired by [Rust in ten slides](https://github.com/steveklabnik/rust-in-ten-slides).

 ### Topics

 - [Programming Languages](#programming-languages)
   - [Rust](#rust)

 ### Programming Languages

 *Concepts about specific language*